 The Lambs Foundation is very active today, supported in part by a bequest by Frederick Loewe’s estate, and by various private donations.
 The Foundation benefits many theatrical charities, educational programs and non-profit theatre companies.
 Recipients have included The Actors’ Fund of America, the Episcopal Actors’ Guild, Tony Randall’s National Theater, The Pearl Theater Company, Circle-In-The-Square, Women in the Arts and Media Coalition, the Manhattan Theatre Company, the Theatre Hall of Fame, St. Clare’s Hospital, The Oberon Theater Ensemble, the York Theater, the Vineyard Theater, The SAG-AFTRA Foundation’s NY Actors Center, The Utopia Opera Company, En Garde Arts, the GI Film Festival, the Outer Critics Circle, the NY Library for the Performing Arts at Lincoln Center, the NYS Writer’s Hall of Fame, the Theater World Awards, the Donna Reed Foundation and several universities and theater conservatories.
 Most recently The Lambs Foundation helped an effort to launch a production of a lost Marx Brother’s musical, “I’ll Say She Is,” by hosting a presentation of excerpts followed by a discussion of the work behind the research and restoration of this comedy.

 In 1992 The Lambs Foundation was recognized for its work with a Jack Dempsey Humanitarian Award from St. Clare’s Hospital and Health Center in New York City.
-A chair in the National Theater, Washington DC, commemorates our foundation.
+A chair in the National Theater, Washington DC, commemorates our foundation, as does a chair and plaque at the SAG-AFTRA Foundation Robin Williams Center in New York.

 For more information please contact us at (212) 586-0306, or e-mail us.
 The Lambs Foundation gladly accepts donations, which are fully tax-deductible as provided by law (please check with your tax advisor), not only for continuing its mission, but for the restoration of its archives and art work.
 Persons may ‘adopt’ a painting by accepting the cost of its restoration, and a plaque honoring their donation will be placed near that painting.
 Consider a donation!